Tom Pett: Style of play

 Described as a reliable holding midfield player, Pett has cited his strengths as reading the game, regaining possession, and making passes that transition the team from defence to attack.

 Personal life

 Pett was a talented cricketer in his youth, representing Hertfordshire and Middlesex at age-group level before he decided to focus on football.
+He supports Arsenal.
 He has a Twitch channel on which he streams himself playing video games such as Call of Duty, FIFA and Football Manager.
 His younger brother, Dan, played part-time football for Leverstock Green.
 He married fellow professional footballer Hannah Blundell at Fanhams Hall on 15 June 2024.
 On 11 September 2024, Blundell announced that she was pregnant with the couple's first child.
 Their daughter Romi was born in March 2025.